usegraffy/graffy/pages/learn/01-introduction.md

 import Head from 'next/head';

-<Head><title>Introduction to Graffy</title></Head>
+<Head><title>Introducing Graffy</title></Head>

 # Introducing Graffy

 Graffy is a real-time data fetching library for the browser and Node.js.
-It is still being implemented, and these posts often describe things that don't exist (yet).
-However the PoC is functional enough to introduce the project and get feedback.

 It occupies the same space as the highly popular GraphQL - which I've been working with for about a year - so it's important to explain why Graffy exists.

 ### Why not GraphQL?